apache/skywalking-website/README.md

-# Apache SkyWalking webpage
+# Apache SkyWalking Website

-This is the repository including all source codes of `http://skywalking.incubator.apache.org`.
+This is the repository including all source codes of `http://skywalking.apache.org`.

 ## Compile, preview and generate static files